 If the anxiety is overwhelming, and you need something tangible to help you relax, try the 5, 4, 3, 2, 1 technique: Notice 5 things you can see; 4 things you can touch; 3 things you can hear, 2 things you can smell, and one thing you can taste.
 This will help you focus on your senses on the here and now.

-Once you’ve been able to get present, my favorite way to stay calm and relieved of anxiety is to reminisce about a favorite past memory.
+Once you’ve been able to get present, my favorite way to stay calm and overcoming anxiety is to reminisce about a favorite past memory.
 Thinking about past good times will help keep you from spinning down the rabbit hole of anxiety.

 Now that you’re calm and out of your head, try to remember the events of that day, and share them with your therapist at your next session.
 I always work with my clients on making connections between that they are doing and thinking when the anxiety hits.